iotaledger/goshimmer/docs/apis/autopeering.md

 ##  `/autopeering/neighbors`

-Returns the chosen and accepted neighbors of the node
+Returns the chosen and accepted neighbors of the node.

 ### Parameters